lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 </div>

 > [!CAUTION]
-> This project is still in Alpha development stage.
+> This repo is for SCP: Dystopia version 2.0 or later.
-> Expect lack of features, and potential bugs.
+> <ins>Versions prior to 2.0 are no longer supported.</ins>
 >
-> <ins>You should **NOT** use this add-on in important projects now.</ins>
+> **2.0 is like a remake, and still in alpha development stage.**
+> Expect lack of features and potential bugs.

 ## Introduction 🌟

-This Minecraft add-on contains many features based on concepts from SCP Foundation universe.
+This Minecraft add-on contains many exciting features based on concepts from SCP Foundation universe!

 For example,